 - Contains all BCAAs, including 71-81 mg leucine per gram of protein (adequate for maximal MPS)

-- Soy: Contains all EAAs in adequate amounts
+- Contains all EAAs in adequate amounts

 - Contains all BCAAs, including 68-79 mg leucine per gram of protein (adequate for maximal MPS)